Christopher Morel Player Props: Cubs vs. Phillies

-The Chicago Cubs and Christopher Morel (.513 slugging percentage over his past 10 games, including two homers), take on starter Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.
+On Thursday, Christopher Morel (batting .200 in his past 10 games) and the Chicago Cubs play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 8:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his previous game he had a hitless showing (0-for-4 with an RBI) against the Phillies.

 Christopher Morel Game Info & Props vs. the Phillies